scientifichackers/zproc/README.md

 zproc aims to reduce the pain of multi-processing by

 - 🌠
-    - Managing application state for you across all processes (without sharing memory!)
+    - Sync-ing  application state across all processes (without shared varialbes!).
 - 🌠
-    - Giving you the freedom to build any combination of synchronous or asynchronous systems wihtout changing your code too much.
+    - Giving you the freedom to build any combination of synchronous or asynchronous systems.
 - 🌠
     - Remembers to kill processes when exiting, for general peace.

 # Example
-###### `state` is NOT a shared varialbe!.
-It's actually a remote object that is wrapped to behave like a normal dict.
+###### `state` is NOT a shared variable!.
+It's actually a remote object that is wrapped to behave like a dict.

 ```